hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 $$
 {% endraw %}

-The Wasserstein distance of joint-distributions can be estimated by its empirical Wasserstein distance (thus Monte Carlo estimator of its gradient can be obtained) because of next theorem:
+The Wasserstein distance of joint-distributions can be estimated by its empirical Wasserstein distance (thus Monte Carlo estimator of its gradient can be obtained) because of next theorem: <br>
 <a name="thrm4.5"></a> **Theorem 4.5**: <i>Let $ \small W_c(p_n, q_n)$ is the Wasserstein distance between two empirical distributions $ \small p^{\*}, q^{\*}$.
 For $n$ tends to infinity, there exists a positive number $s$ such that: </i>
 <br>
 {% raw %}